Search

 Arthur’s mother Emily married Job Tickner in the 3rd quarter of 1893 in Dorking.

 By the time of the 1901 Census, the family lived at 13 Ansell Road Dorking and Arthur kept his mother’s surname ‘Weller’.
-His stepfather worked as a builder’s carter, and Arthur on a farm.
+His stepfather worked as a builder’s carter, and Arthur worked on a farm.

 His regimental number was L/8163 and he was a private.
 At the time of his enlistment Arthur worked as a fettler and was a Baptist.